EXPLAINER: What are the latest clues in China's plane crash?

 WHAT HAVE RESCUERS FOUND?

-Searchers found one “black box” recorder but it was “severely damaged,” said Mao Yanfeng, director of the accident investigation division of the Civil Aviation Authority of China, at a news conference.
+Searchers found one “black box” recorder with its exterior “severely damaged,” said Mao Yanfeng, director of the accident investigation division of the Civil Aviation Authority of China, at a news conference.

 One recorder captures conversation in the cockpit and other sounds.
 The other records information about speed, altitude, direction up or down, pilot actions and performance of key systems.
 Mao said the one that was found was being analyzed to see which box it is.